 Hotels on the TMB

 There is a huge range of hotels in Chamonix and Courmayeur from bed & breakfasts to five-star establishments.
 Outside of these two towns and on the TMB, you will not really find anything above three-star.
 Most of them are family run – and have been for many generations – and some of them are very good.
 Some are also pretty poor and you need to be cautious with what you book.

 Most reputable tour operators who run the TMB will offer a reasonable level of accommodation, but some will gloss over the downsides of some hotels.
 When looking at hotels, be sure to find out if there are attached bathrooms or whether you will be sharing with other people.
 If you are in a town, see if the hotel is on a busy road.
 If you want a double bed (matrimonial) make sure it is big enough for you and your partner.
 There are also numerous websites such as tripadvisor that review hotels, so you can make your own judgement on whether a hotel will suit you.

 Most of the family-run hotels offer a reasonable level of comfort and service with a good breakfast and three-course dinner.
-The price will change from town to town (and between countries – Switzerland is very expensive) and it will be a bit more expensive in July and August than in June and September.
+The price will change from town to town (and between countries – Switzerland is very expensive).

 As with the refuges, you could choose to carry all your own gear between hotels or go with a tour operator who transfers your main luggage from hotel to hotel.